availproject/bridge-api/README.md

 ## Usage
 * The bridge API operates on the 8080 port by default (can be configured).
-* To generate a proof, simply query the `/proof` endpoint with the block hash and extrinsic index like:
+* To generate a proof, simply query the `/proof` endpoint with the block hash and extrinsic index like (both are required):
 ```bash
 # curl "<endpoint URL>/proof/<blockhash>?index=<tx_index>"
 curl "http://localhost:8080/proof/0x021134e8a6c9eebefce062d19db3a0cbca0eacb8bd44d6a6cd19cc39d2e6c02b?index=2"